Rhode Island Child Custody Lawyer

 attorney from TJC ESQ as soon as possible.

 family lawyers understand what your children mean to you, and we are prepared to go to

 great lengths to protect your right to maintain an active presence in

-compassionate legal counsel and steadfast dedication, shown by our 10.0
+out compassionate legal counsel and show steadfast dedication, with our

 Super Lawyers® designation.
-With our firm’s assistance, you can rest easy knowing
+Our firm’s assistance, can help you rest easy knowing

 that your custody battle is in good hands.